January 30, 2020 By Andrew Rombach

 How to Pay Off Student Loans Fast

-After all, student debt can delay recent graduates from buying a home, starting a family, saving for retirement, and more.
+That’s a common question.
+After all student debt can delay recent graduates from buying a home, starting a family, saving for retirement, and more.
 There are plenty of incentives to rid yourself of student debt sooner rather than later.

-As mentioned, this is the quickest self-sufficient way to pay off your loans.
+This approach will help you pay off your debt faster.
 However, it takes discipline and strict budgeting to stick with this method.
-Furthermore, a strong income is essential since this method banks on having extra cash to make larger payments.
+Furthermore, a strong income is essential since this method is dependent on having extra cash to make larger payments.

-When you refinance student loans, you take out a new loan with a new interest rate and repayment term which is used to pay off any previous federal or private loans.
+With student loan refinancing, you take out a new loan with a new interest rate and repayment term which is used to pay off any previous federal or private student loans.
 The main incentive is to secure a lower interest rate on your student debt while also consolidating monthly payments.

 The debt snowball method is similar to the debt avalanche except you prioritize loans with the smallest balances.